mpmont/ci4-adminController/README.md

     $this->layout = 'layouts/mobile.php';

 Any variables set in `$this->data` will be passed through to both the view and the layout files.

+## Loading Helpers in your controllers

+If you want to load helpers in your controllers in a global scope and not inside a function all your have to do is declare the helpers property as array with all your helpers, like so:

+    <?php namespace App\Controllers;

+    class Home extends AadminController
+    {
+        protected $helpers = ['url'];

+        public function index()
+        {
+        }

+    }

 ## Redirects and flashdata